-AmEx Membership Rewards (MR) is one of the four major rewards point systems (MR, SPG, TYP, UR) in the United States.
-For quite a long time, competing with Chase Ultimate Rewards (UR) system with its ability to earn points fast and flexibility to redeem points.
+AmEx Membership Rewards (MR) is one of the three major rewards point systems (MR, TYP, UR) in the United States.
+For quite a long time they have been competing with the Chase Ultimate Rewards (UR) system with their ability to earn points fast and flexibility to redeem/transfer points.
 Our review of Membership Rewards (MR) points consists of two parts: in this part we talk about how to earn MR points, in the other part we will talk about how to redeem MR points.

 Generally speaking, you can earn MR points in the following ways:

 1. Credit Card Sign-Up Bonuses

 AmEx credit cards that can earn Membership Rewards points (Business Cards are not included here) as well as their sign-up bonus are listed below.
 Click the links for more information.

 - AmEx Everyday (ED): 10k MR regular sign-up bonus, 25k MR highest sign-up bonus, no annual fee.

 - AmEx Everyday Preferred (EDP): 15k MR regular sign-up bonus, 30k highest sign-up bonus, $95 annual fee, NOT waived for first year.